RouNNdeL/anti-rootkit-lkm/README.md

 # Development

-1. Clone this repo
+1. Clone this repo.
 2. Initialize and update the submodules with `git submoule init && git submodule update` (or pass the `--recurse-submodules` flag when cloning).
 3. Copy the `config/kernel.config` to the `kernel/` directory.
 4. Build the kernel with `make` (only needs to be done once).
 5. Build the modules and create a rootfs with `./build.sh`.
-6. Run the QEMU VM with `./run.sh`
+6. Run the QEMU VM with `./run.sh`.

 ## Open source licenses